 Celiac plexus blockade and neurolysis are used to relieve pain associated with chronic pancreatitis and pancreatic cancer.
 Endoscopic ultrasound (EUS) is used to identify the celiac plexus, a network of neural tissue that modulates the sensation of pain felt from pancreatic injury.
 Using a small needle advanced under real-time EUS guidance, a physician delivers agents to interrupt the pain signals that pass through the celiac plexus, thus providing pain relief to patients.
 Following the procedure, patients may often reduce their use of narcotics, thereby improving their quality of life and energy levels.
 These procedures can be performed as an outpatient, and you can return home the same day.

 Blockage of the bile duct may be caused by large stones or tumors that may be difficult to treat.
-Choledochoscopy utilizes a miniature endoscope that is passed through a regular endoscope and up into the biliary tree.
-Choledochoscopy provides direct visualization of the bile ducts, allowing for targeted biopsies of bile duct strictures and tumors.
+Cholangioscopy utilizes a miniature endoscope that is passed through a regular endoscope and up into the biliary tree.
+Cholangioscopy provides direct visualization of the bile ducts, allowing for targeted biopsies of bile duct strictures and tumors.
 Local therapies may also be delivered, including electrohydraulic lithotripsy for the treatment of large, recalcitrant stones.

 Precancerous lesions and early-stage tumors are often difficult to detect visually during traditional endoscopy, leading to missed diagnoses.
 Chromoendoscopy utilizes specialized light filters and dyes to enhance the appearance of superficial mucosal architecture and blood vessels resulting in improved detection of early cancers.